• Facebook

 Execute Extension Script

 After pasting the required script (TLS or Security) into the Custom Data field, you must run the following automation script on your local machine.
-This script triggers the Azure Custom Script Extension, which extracts the data from the VMSS and executes it on every node.
+This script adds the required Azure extensions to the VMSS and executes the configured script on each VMSS instance.
+The Domain Join Extension joins the instances to the specified Active Directory domain, and the Custom Script Extension executes the PowerShell script generated from the VMSS custom data.

-• Execute Connect-AzAccount: Please execute the Connect-AzAccount cmdlet in your PowerShell instance, before executing the following script.
+• Execute Connect-AzAccount: Before running the script, execute the Connect-AzAccount cmdlet in your PowerShell session to sign in to your Azure account.

 }